mm0x1/alltalk_reader/docs/playback-modes.md

 # Playback Modes

-The application supports three distinct playback modes, each with different characteristics and use cases.
+The application supports four distinct playback modes, each with different characteristics and use cases.

 ## Mode 1: Live Generation (Default)